 Talent filling the cup with 100 milliliters of water.

-Now, position the stereo camera with a 4 millimeter focal length to capture a frontal overhead view of the subject and cup [1].
+Now, position the stereo camera to capture a frontal overhead view of the subject and cup [1].
 Adjust the camera position to ensure the target volume is fully visible [2].

 Talent placing the stereo camera in front and above the subject to provide a clear overhead view.